Finding the right travel insurance has never been an easy process.

 First, cancel for any reason coverage is quickly getting pretty hard to find, as most insurers simply consider it too risky to sell.
 Second, usually CFAR coverage only pays you a portion (e.g. 75%) of the non-refundable portion of any deposits you’ve made.

 But here’s the thing:

-If you are smartly planning your travels in 2020, you really shouldn’t need to make any non-refundable deposits in the first place because most airlines, hotels, and travel companies are now offering extremely generous and flexible cancellation policies.
+If you are smartly planning your travels these, you really shouldn’t need to make any non-refundable deposits in the first place because most airlines, hotels, and travel companies are still offering very generous and flexible cancellation policies.

 3. Coverage for Financial Default of Airlines, Hotels, or Operators

 Let’s say you book out a trip for early 2021, choosing only flights, hotels, and tours that are 100% refundable for any reason.
 You may think you’re totally protected financially, but in truth you’re not out of the woods!

 A refund promise is only as good as the financial condition of the company making it.
 And a dirty secret of the travel industry is that right now many companies appear to be selling future services to cover present cash flow needs.